gardenjs/gardenjs/README.md

 ## Roadmap

 Gardenjs will continue to be maintained.
-Further features will also be integrated depending on how well Gardenjs is accepted.
+The extent to which further functions will be integrated depends on the acceptance of Gardenjs.

 ### Next

+- [task] Sidebarnav should be closed by default on devices with a narrow screen.
+- [task] Hide the Component code tab in the panel by setting an option in garden.config.js.
 - [task] Handle component out in svelte/vue/react.
 - [feature] Slot handling.
 - [feature] Evaluation of "Make Storybook stories compatible with Garden".
-If relatively easy possible then development.
-Otherwise prioritize other tasks/features depending on complexity.
-- [task] Add tests.
+(If very complex rather later)
 - [task] In das files import component instead of use relative filename as string

 ### Later (no specific order)

+- **General features/tasks:**
   - [feature] Use das-files from other modules (e.g. show carrots in custom project).
-- [task] Control the sidenav via arrow keys instead of tabs.
+  - [feature] Collect events and show in panel.
-- [task] Alternatively, add logo instead of project-title to the sidebar.
+  - [task] Move demo components from core to the renderer plugins.
-- [task] Hide the Component code tab in the panel by setting an option in garden.config.js.
+  - [task] Switch from md to mdx.
+  - [feature] Build kickstarter "carrots".
+Define components for carrots.
+  - [feature] Manually change properties via control panel.
+  - [feature] On the fly generate examples for whole project / instant project viewer.
+- **Tests:**
+  - [task] Add tests to code.
   - [feature] Add testing library.
 E.g. [Testing Library](https://testing-library.com/).
+- **UX improvements:**
+  - [feature] Set the width and height of the stage by entering the size directly.
+  - [task] If full mode is active, switching to portrait mode is deactivated.
-- [feature] Collect events and show in panel.
+  - [feature] Vertical dragbar to drag stage horizontical to show rwd behaviour.
-- [feature] Bookmarks. (siehe ReactCosmos)
   - [task] Add [line numbers plugin](https://github.com/wcoder/highlightjs-line-numbers.js) to highlightjs.
-- [task] Sidebarnav is closed by default on narrow display devices.
+  - [feature] Bookmarks for components. (like ReactCosmos)
+  - [feature] Ruler, visualization of margin and padding, spacing etc.
+  - [task] Integrate Svelte A11y features.
+  - [feature] Add zoom.
+  - [feature] Use shortcuts.
+Control the sidenav via arrow keys instead of tabs.
+- **Customization:**
   - [task] Make setting of default mode possible via garden.config.js.
-- [task] If full mode is active, switching to portrait mode is deactivated.
-- [task] Move demo components from core to the renderer plugins.
   - [task] Show custom favicon.svg configured in garden.config.js.
+  - [feature] Set stagesize values for "mobile, tablet, desktop" inside garden.config.js or next:
+  - Set custom values such as "iPhone 15", "iPad Air", "Galaxy A" or as pixel values in garden.config and display them in a dropdown instead of icons.
-- [task] Color variables are made configurable for Gardenjs themes.
+  - [task] Color variables are made configurable for own Gardenjs themes.
-- [feature] Screenshot tests:
+- **Screenshot tests** [feature]:
   - Docker image oder alternativ for screenshot test.
   - Automatic create test file & and folder (like init garden).
   - Settings.
-- [feature] Set width and height of stage by size input.
-- [feature] Add zoom button 100% and if zoomed show size in % with switch possibility.
-- [feature] Vertical dragbar to drag stage horizontical to show rwd behaviour.
-Already integrated staticly, just needs to be commented out in topbar.svelte: Show 'px' width/height of stage next to rwd-navi.
-- [task] Switch from md to mdx.
-- [feature] Set stagesize values for "mobile, tablet, desktop" inside garden.config.js.
-Option: Set list of custom values like iPhone 13,14,15, iPad, Samsung Galaxy A/Sx or as pixel values in garden.config and show dropdown in Gardenjs instead of icons.
-- [task] Integrate Svelte A11y features.
-- [feature] Build kickstarter "carrots".
-Define components for carrots.
-- [feature] Measure.
-- [feature] Manually change properties via control panel.
-- [feature] On the fly generate examples for whole project / instant project viewer.

 <br><br><br><p align="center"><img src="src/client/assets/icons/vegetables.svg"></p>